 - Clinical examination

 - Computerised cognitive testing

-- Magnetic resonance imaging at 3T and 7T
+- Magnetic resonance imaging at 3T

 - Manual hippocampal subfield segmentation

 - Functional MRI - task based and resting-state for analysis of functional networks associated with memory